thetomcoffee/wk8-node-intro/README.md

 M: as you open your stuff up, open the whole directory so you can find up.
 M demo opening terminal in VS Code w/ Control + back tick, and View > terminal

-M "yes, you can use each other too" when J helped Mu.
+M "yes, you can use each other too" when S1 helped S2.

 M: demoed misspelling with consol.log... and showed the commong error, and debug message.
 M: 'read top down on your errors.
 Usually you'll get a bit huge stack of things, just start at the top."
 "Sometimes you'll get errors that are not that direct.
 It may point you to a line, but the actually error may be just a line above or below."
 "If you're missing matching  curly braches."